Frequently Asked Questions

 Where are you located?

 Currently, we do not have a physical location.
-We are an all-volunteer organization that works together to achieve our mission of ending the killing of homeless pets in Baytown, Texas.
+We are a group of individuals that work together to achieve our mission of ending the killing of homeless pets in Baytown, Texas.
 All of our pets are cared for in foster homes before they are adopted out.
 We hold public adoption events throughout the year at various pet stores and venues in Baytown and the surrounding areas.

 What does no-kill mean?